Port Olry

 Port Olry is a one-hour drive from the main town of Luganville on the island of Espiritu Santo in Vanuatu.
 There is only one main road, so getting lost is not a problem.
 You have reached your destination when the sealed road turns into a dirt road.

 The village at Port Olry is completely self-sufficient.
 The locals don’t have a choice; power has not reached this far down the island.
-They appear to manage perfectly fine by living a simple life, growing their own produce, and utilising both solar and coconut-oil generated electricity.
+They appear to manage perfectly fine by utilising both solar and coconut-oil generated electricity.
 The town has a school, a church and a few small local shops with basic supplies.

 Fresh cab…..
 If you stay for more than one meal, you must also try the Santo Beef!